lightwave-lab/lightlab/docs/_static/gettingStarted/sysadmin.rst

 @tlima please check
 @tlima, maybe instead of group jupyter, we should call it something like "labaccess"

+The first time labstate is initialized, you'll want to add the hosts and benches in the lab.
+This is documented in :doc:`/_static/developers/labState`.

 Running a jupyter server for the regular users
 ----------------------------------------------